Here's another reason to stay away from red meat and, maybe, eggs

 “One of our most surprising findings was that a diet rich in red meat actually changed kidney function.
 We saw that the kidneys were being regulated by a chronic diet.
 This is something that, as far as I am aware, hasn’t been shown before,” Hazen told NBC News.

 TMAO, short for trimethylamine N-oxide, is made by gut bacteria as they digest food.
-Red meat, especially, causes these gut germs to make a lot of TMAO.
-Certain species of bacteria produce TMAO when they metabolize choline, lecithin and carnitine — all of which are abundant in red meat, full-fat dairy products and eggs.
+Red meat, especially, causes these gut germs to make a lot of a precursor, which the human body metabolizes into TMAO.
+Certain species of bacteria cause production of TMAO when they metabolize choline, lecithin and carnitine — all of which are abundant in red meat, full-fat dairy products and eggs.

 Hazen’s team has shown that people who have more TMAO in their blood also have a higher risk of heart disease.
 And people with higher TMAO levels also have a higher risk of dying earlier.
 Vegetarians and vegans have lower levels of TMAO — unless they take certain supplements — and usually also have a lower risk of heart disease than meat-eaters.